GEOS-DEV/GEOS/src/coreComponents/physicsSolvers/fluidFlow/docs/ProppantTransport.rst

 Introduction
 =========================

 The `ProppantTransport` solver applies the finite volume method to solve the equations of proppant transport in hydraulic fractures.
 The behavior of proppant transport is described by a continuum formulation.
-Here we briefly outline the usage, governing equations and numerical implementation of the proppant transport model in GEOSX.
+Here we briefly outline the usage, governing equations and numerical implementation of the proppant transport model in GEOS.

 Theory
 =========================